KIrynaW/coast-keepers-project/README.md

 To check the website *Performance*, *Accessibility*, *Best Practice* and *SEO*, the website was run through the *Lighthouse* Chrome Dev Tools performance statistics generator.

 - A low performance was noticed in the general website and *Index* page perforance statistic.
-- It was discovered, that the reason for reduced performance was the embeded YouTube video in the *Index* page.
+- It was discovered, that the reason for reduced performance was the embedded YouTube video in the *Index* page.
   - Desktop:

      ![General Website Lighthouse statistic generated with YouTube video inluded - Desktop](docs/readme-images/general-desktop.jpg)&nbsp;&nbsp;